StarCrusher96/Kerbal-Star-Systems-2/README.md

    - [**Home Switch and Galaxy mode**](https://github.com/StarCrusher96/Kerbal-Star-Systems-2/blob/main/README.md#home-switch-and-galaxy-mode)
    - [**Support and Socials**](https://github.com/StarCrusher96/Kerbal-Star-Systems-2/blob/main/README.md#support-and-socials)

-## Minimum System Requirements
+## System Requirements:
-   * Memory: 16 GB RAM
+- **Memory**: 16 GB RAM
-   * Graphics: 1-2 GB VRAM
+- **Graphics**: 1-2 GB VRAM
-   * KSP: 1.12.x
+- **KSP Version**: 1.12.x

 ## Installation
 ### 1. Download KSS2
-  - You MUST delete previous KSS2 versions from GameData before installing KSS2 v2.0
-  - GU is not compatable in the same game with KSS2.
-You will get Kopernicus warnings and it will not complete loading
-  - Previous KSS2 versions (1.x) are not compatable in the same game with this version.
-It will crash your game.
+Before installing KSS2 v2.0, ensure that previous versions of KSS2 are removed from your GameData directory.
+This version is incompatible with Galaxies Unbound (GU) and older KSS2 versions (1.x), and may cause the game to crash or fail to load.

   - [GitHub](https://github.com/StarCrusher96/Kerbal-Star-Systems-2/releases)
        - Download KSS2_Core.2.0.zip  Unzip the file into your GameData directory